AvolitesLtd/TitanManual/docs/cues/editing-cues.md

     [User Settings](../system-settings/user-settings.md) (press
     \<Avo\> and select \[User Settings\]).

--   You can also press the **Swop** button for the cue a second time to select the **"Merge"** option (quicker than selecting the softkey \[Merge\] option).
+-   You can also press the **Select** button for the cue a second time to select the **"Merge"** option (quicker than selecting the softkey \[Merge\] option).